site24x7/plugins/emqx/v5/README.md

 # EMQX Monitoring

-## Standard Installation
-If you're not using Linux servers or want to install the plugin manually, follow the steps below.

 ### Prerequisites
 - Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.